 British Columbia.
 Soon, 1 in 5 people will be

 Now, more than ever before, we need to ask: what makes a neighbourhood a good place to grow old and what makes a neighbourhood a good place to be active – physically and socially?

-Thoughtful investments in health promotion and prevention can positively shift health care costs related to our aging population.
+Targeted investments in health promotion and prevention can positively shift health care costs related to our aging population.

-What challenges may arise If there is no investment in upstream solutions to promote and sustain the health of seniors?
+What challenges may arise if there is no investment in upstream solutions to promote and sustain the health of seniors?
 The projected escalation of health care costs for 1 million seniors over the next two decades would be simply unaffordable.

 The opportunities lie in having a healthy and vibrant population of seniors.